AnnaroseK/MiniProjectC/1_Requirements/Readme.md

   * Faster computation
   * Computation of extreme large data that cannot be calculated manually
   * Faster calculation of large amounts of data

 ### Disadvantages
   * The use of calculator has made us too dependent on them that it prevents us from using our own skills to compute
   * We blindly believe the computed value without checking if an error is introduced

+## Cost and Features
+  Quick computation of expression entered.

+## Defining our System